isabella232/ads-infra-kontrol/README.md

 ### Metrics

 This image includes [**telegraf**](https://github.com/influxdata/telegraf) 1.2.1.
 Its core configuration is automatically generated at boot time based on the pod & node labels.
-Telegraf will not run by default unless explicitely started in the derived images.
 Please note you do need to define the *kontrol.unity3d.com/opentsdb* annotation and set it to a valid host for the configuration to be generated.

 ### Documentation